KazMunayGas: Oil refineries

 KazMunayGas has a US$1.7 billion plan for the modernization of the Atyrau refinery.
 In August 2012, it obtained a US$297.5 million loan from the Japan Bank for International Cooperation and the Bank of Tokyo Mitsubishi a deep oil refining complex at the Atyrau Oil Refinery.
 This loan followed a contract awarded to Marubeni to reinforce the production of oil products to suit European environmental standards.

 Shareholders and Management

 90% of the shares of the company are managed by the National Welfare Fund "Samruk-Kazyna".
 10% of KMG shares belong to the National Bank of the Republic of Kazakhstan.

-Chairman of the Board of Directors - Chris Walton, Independent Director.
-CEO and Chairman of the Management Board - Magzum Myrzagaliev.
+Chairman of the Board of Directors – Chris Walton, Independent Director.
+CEO and Chairman of the Management Board is Ashat Hasenov.

 2011 strikes

 In May 2011 KazMunayGas was hit by a strike of workers demanding higher wages and better conditions.